 by Jun ZhouFounder at AirROI

 Extra guest fee is a per-person, per-night charge that short-term rental hosts apply when the number of guests in a booking exceeds a specified threshold.
-This fee compensates hosts for the additional costs associated with more guests, including higher utility usage, extra linens, increased cleaning time, and accelerated wear and tear.
+The fee compensates for the real incremental costs larger groups create — higher utility consumption, additional linens, longer cleaning turns, and faster wear on furniture and amenities — while keeping base nightly rates competitive for couples and solo travelers who represent the majority of STR bookings.

 Key Takeaways

-• Typical fees range from $10 to $50 per extra guest per night depending on market and property
+• Typical fees range from $10 to $50 per extra guest per night, reflecting actual incremental costs rather than a revenue bonus

-• The fee is included in the booking subtotal, which means guest service fees and host service fees are calculated on top of it
+• The fee is included in the booking subtotal, so guest service fees and host service fees are calculated on top of it, amplifying the guest-facing impact

 How Extra Guest Fees Work